Welcome to The Neuroimaging Labs Research Center

 Who We Are:

-The Neuroimaging Laboratories (NIL) at Washington University School of Medicine provides an interactive environment for a group of over 30 resident faculty and over 100 students, postdocs and staff.
+The Neuroimaging Labs Research Center (NIL-RC) at Washington University School of Medicine provides an interactive environment for a group of over 30 resident faculty and over 100 students, postdocs and staff.
 Housed within the Mallinckrodt Institute of Radiology, these investigators come from multiple WUSM Departments and collaborate with investigators across both WU campuses.

 What We Do:

-The NIL has provided valuable support of many kinds for other large scale initiatives including the Human Connectome Project and Alzheimer Disease Research Center.
-As of 2013, NIL investigators had achieved an H index of 167 and were awarded over 15 million dollars in research funds in 2013.
+The NIL-RC has provided valuable support of many kinds for other large scale initiatives including the Human Connectome Project and Alzheimer Disease Research Center.